 If you live in a home where energy consumption is extremely high, then the hybrid solar power kit is an excellent pick for you.
-This particular kit can provide the stored energy in the batteries at daytime.
+This particular kit can provide the stored energy in the batteries during the day.
 Alternatively, you can preserve the power and use it at night, your choice.

 The beauty of this kit is that your home is adequately lit and functional, even during power outages.
 Whichever option you pick, these solar power kits for the home put the power into your hands.
 Literally.